 Divide the firm’s marketing expenses by the number of cases worked.
 If this number is more than $250, reevaluate your cost per client acquisition.

-Develop a solid marketing plan that you can follow throughout the year.
+Develop a solid law firm marketing plan that you can follow throughout the year.
 What are you currently doing?
-Break down your marketing efforts into categories and determine which are working, which aren’t and arrange your budget based on what channels produce the most return on investment.
+Break down your marketing efforts into categories and determine which are working, which aren’t, and arrange your budget based on what channels produce the most return on investment.

 Finally, the AAEPA analyzes rent.
 If you own your building, you may want to consult with your accountant about how best to arrange the building and the firm’s relationship with the building owner.

 If you’re renting, only six to seven percent should go to this expense.
 According to the AAEPA, break down the total number of square feet per employee.
 The AAEPA finds that between 250 – 350 square feet per employee are the optimal amount of space.
-Of course, this doesn’t account for high rent areas.
+Of course, this doesn’t account for high-rent areas.
 If you find you are renting more than this amount, consider subletting to a like-minded professional in your overall industry or transitioning to a virtual law firm.